The Ultimate Guide to Second-Party Audience Data 2022

 What are similar data types to Second-Party Audience Data?

-Second-Party Audience Data is similar to In-Market Audience Data, Seasonal Audience Data, Third-Party Audience Data, Interest-based Audience Data, and Custom Audience Data.
-These data categories are commonly used for Advertising and Second-Party Audience Data analytics.
+Second-Party Audience Data is similar to In-Market Audience Data, Seasonal Audience Data, Mobile Audience Data, Third-Party Audience Data, and Audience Targeting Data.
+These data categories are commonly used for Advertising and Online Advertising.